The President Wore Pearls

 "The President Wore Pearls" is the third episode of the fifteenth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on November 16, 2003.
-The episode was written by Dana Gould and directed by Mike B. Anderson.

 In this episode, Lisa is elected student body president, but she strikes with the students when the faculty try to corrupt her to allow budget cuts.

-The episode was nominated for an Emmy Award for Outstanding Music by Alf Clausen And Lyrics by Dana Gould.
-The episode guest stars documentary filmmaker Michael Moore as himself and received positive reviews.
+Showrunner Al Jean, who is a fan of musical theater, conceived this episode as a parody of Evita.
+The episode was written by Dana Gould and directed by Mike B. Anderson, and stars guest stars documentary filmmaker Michael Moore as himself.
+The episode received positive reviews.
+Alf Clausen and Dana Gould's work in the episode was nominated for an Emmy Award for Outstanding Music and Lyrics.